RxssA/DigitalRainCpp/index.md

 static std::uniform_int_distribution<size_t> disI(0, sizeof(unicodeCharacters) / sizeof(unicodeCharacters[0]));
 const static size_t maxDepth = 50;  // Maximum depth for rain effect
 ```

-The Mersenne Twister is used because it provides better randomization than the standard `rand()` function.
-The `uniform_int_distribution` ensures an even distribution of random numbers, which is important for the natural look of the animation.

 ### 4. RainDropElement Structure
 Represents a single character in the falling effect: